robertgzr/homebrew-tap/README.md

 The formula uses my fork of the original repository by [ajd4096](https://github.com/ajd4096), that adds a simple build switch.

 ## iosevka.rb
-This formula builds [Iosevka](https://github.com/be5invis/iosevka) v1.x.x from source.
+This formula builds [Iosevka](https://github.com/be5invis/iosevka) from source.
-All customizations listed in [github.com/be5invis/iosevka#build-your-own-style](https://github.com/be5invis/Iosevka/tree/v1.14.3#build-your-own-style) are supported.
+Customizations listed in https://github.com/be5invis/Iosevka#build-your-own-style are supported (see [the tracking issue](https://github.com/robertgzr/homebrew-tap/issues/5) for current status).

-**NOTE:** Starting with version 2 Iosevka no longer supports the `make` based build we use in this formula.
-I am looking at how to make it work...

 Run `brew info iosevka` to see the options.